 “[You brought enough for everyone.]”
 The woman opened Jay’s box of pastries. “[Right?]”

-Jay estimated the number of sugar-powdered pastry-balls in his box.
-Having enough, he handed one to each monk.
-Their postures remained perfect and their eyes remained closed even as they reached wordlessly for their pastry and put it in their lap.
-The monks increased in age as he walked toward the bell-tower were over eighty.
-Many monks were bald, but the eldest had shags of gray like the clouds around the peak; Jay decided they must be Virgils.
-All the monks put the pastries in their robed laps and continued their blind silence.
+Jay handed a pastry to each monk.
+Their posture remained perfect and their eyes remained closed as they reached wordlessly for their pastry and put it in their lap.
+The monks increased in age as he walked toward the bell-tower.
+Many monks were bald, but the eldest had shaggy gray hair; Jay decided they must be Virgils.

 The two monks closest to the bell-tower wore sky-blue and navy.
-The monk in navy wore a heavy hood and sat in a woven basket like those commemorating birds along the trail.
-His body warmed porcelain eggs in a ring around him, each bearing lacework.
+The monk in navy had a heavy hood and sat in a woven nest like those commemorating birds along the trail.
+Their body warmed porcelain eggs nestled around them.

-When Jay gave a powdered pastry to the sky-clad monk, the old man tossed it and caught it in his mouth with his eyes closed.
+When Jay gave a sugar-powdered pastry to the sky-clad monk, he tossed it in his mouth with his eyes closed.
 He giggled like a school-child and opened his eyes.
 He had one black pupil and one moon-like cataract, white as the pastry had been and about the same size.
-“Oran dora,” he said, mutely.
+“Oran dora,” he whispered.

-“Oran dora,” said Jay, equally muted.
+“Oran dora,” whispered Jay.
 Jay held the last pastry to the monk in navy.
 They did not respond.
-They wore a thick silver mask with a bird’s face embossed with buggy eyes.
+They wore a silver mask depicting a bird’s face embossed with buggy eyes.

 “Virgil Blue cannot sense you,” said the monk with the cataract.
-“Enjoy the moon-ball.
+“Enjoy your pastry.
 You’ve hiked hard to get here.”

-“I did,” said Jay, “because I have more gifts.
-For Virgil Jango Skyy.”
+“I did,” said Jay, “because I have gifts for Virgil Jango Skyy.”

 “Then sit beside him.”
-Jango Skyy pat the grass.
-His fingers were veined with age.
-“You must be weary from the elevation.
+Jango Skyy pat the grass with fingers veined with age.
+“You must be weary from elevation.
 The air is thicker down here.”